 When the hair follicles and the sebaceous glands under the skin get clogged with dead cells or oil, it can lead to acne.
 The sebaceous glands, which secretes an oily substance called sebum, can cause pimples and cysts when they get blocked.
 The pimples can be seen on the face, forehead, shoulders, neck, upper back, and chest.
 Acne can lead to blackheads, whiteheads, papules, pustules, and acne cysts or nodules.

 How Does One Develop Acne?

-Sebaceous gland produces oil that is expelled out through the duct which opens on the skin surface.
-As long as this duct is intact, oil flows freely out onto the skin.
+The sebaceous gland produces oil expelled out through the duct that opens on the skin surface.
+As long as this duct is intact, oil flows freely onto the skin.
 If there is any blockage in the duct, the oil cannot come out, and it starts irritating the surrounding skin and causes comedone (black and whiteheads).

-Our skin has a commensal harmless bacteria, called Propionibacterium acnes (P. acnes).
-This bacteria acts on the oil collected inside and causes inflammation leading to red bumps, pustules, cyst/ nodule as it progresses.
-If acne is not treated on time, it will leave scars.
+Our skin has a harmless commensal bacteria called Propionibacterium acnes (P. acnes).
+This bacteria acts on the oil collected inside and causes inflammation leading to red bumps, pustules, cysts, or nodules as it progresses.
+Acne, if not treated on time, will leave scars.

-Hormones have a strong-effect on acne.
-Increased androgen hormone can cause thickening of the wall of the duct, leading to its blockage causing comedones (black and whiteheads).
-PCOD/ PCOS (polycystic ovarian disease/ syndrome) is the most frequent hormonal disease that causes acne in teenagers as well as adult women.
+Hormones have a strong effect on acne.
+Increased androgen hormone can cause thickening of the duct wall, leading to its blockage causing comedones (black and whiteheads).
+PCOD/ PCOS (polycystic ovarian disease/ syndrome) is the most frequent hormonal disease that causes acne in teenagers and adult women.